trixi-framework/TrixiParticles.jl/paper/paper.md

 # Overview of particle-based simulation

-In TrixiParticles.jl, particles of a single particle-based method are grouped into a \emph{system}.
+In TrixiParticles.jl, particles of a single particle-based method, e.g. SPH or DEM, are grouped into a \emph{system}.
-The interaction between two particles is defined by the types of their systems.
+The interaction between two particles is defined entirely by the types of their systems.
 This approach makes it easy to support new methods and different physics by adding a new system and defining its pairwise interaction wth other systems.

 ![Particles of two different systems $\mathcal{S}_1$ and $\mathcal{S}_2$ in a simulation domain.
 The black and gray dashed circles represent the search radii for neighbors of particles $a$ and $b$, respectively.\label{fig:systems}](systems.png){width=40%}